 Who can I contact to discuss UF Teach?

-Our UFTeach advisor and faculty are happy to speak with you about any questions you may have about preparing for a career as a math or science educator.
+Our UFTeach faculty are happy to speak with you about any questions you may have about preparing for a career as a math or science educator.
 Please submit a request through our contacts page and you will be contacted by a UFTeach faculty member.

 How do I know that I will make a good math or science teacher?

 Some people know from an early age that they want to be a teacher, while others make this discovery later in life.
 Aspiring teachers are often inspired by an exceptional teacher from their own school days or by a realization that they have a passion for learning and want to transfer this passion to others.
 Like other professions, members of the teaching profession master a body of knowledge and skills to become certified, and then continue to learn and gain expertise with experience.
 Teachers wear many hats.
 In addition to their role as facilitators of learning, teachers are evaluators, curriculum designers, classroom managers, disciplinarians, counselors, team collaborators, and role models.
 While there is no one magic formula for a good teacher, the UFTeach education minor allows you to give teaching a try.
 Start by taking our introductory course: MAE2364 “Explorations in Teaching Secondary Mathematics and Science” to give teaching a try.

 Are there jobs for new math and science teachers?